pmean/build-website/text/99/df.md

 > procedures have even smaller degrees of freedom than our standard
 > deviation formula.
 >
-> Here\'s a cute joke I heard that is based on the concepts we just
+> Here's a cute joke I heard that is based on the concepts we just
 > talked about.
 Two statistics are in a bar, talking and drinking.
 One
-> statistic turns to the other and says \"So how are you finding married
+> statistic turns to the other and says "So how are you finding married
-> life?\" The other statistic responds, \"It\'s okay, but you lose a
+> life?"
+The other statistic responds, "It's okay, but you lose a
-> degree of freedom.\"
+> degree of freedom."

 You can find an [earlier version][sim1] of this page on my [original website][sim2].